mgutz/nanoc3_blog/README.md

 ## Installation

 Ruby >= 1.8.7 is required to properly compile the site.
 One of the dependent gems is not Ruby 1.8.6 friendly.
 I recommend using [rvm](http://rvm.beginrescueend.com/) to easily switch ruby binaries to either Ruby 1.8.7 or Ruby 1.9.1 before compiling the site.

-SASS Color manipulation functions are used within the stylesheet which requires the haml version from github.

     % gem install rack rake mime-types nanoc3 haml bluecloth
     % git clone git://github.com/mgutz/nanoc3_blog.git your_blog